A short list of frequently asked questions about IWDR

 Currently 110 organizations in 28 countries have IWDR accounts.
 Most are guide and service dog organizations including three breeding cooperatives.
 There are also a few scent detection and military breeding programs either already subscribed or actively considering its use.

 Working dog organizaitons can see basic data such as dog names, status, birth and death dates, color, breed, owner, sex, microchip, registrations, etc on all dogs in IWDR.
 Links also provide lists with simiar data on siblings and progeny, health clearances and overall score codes for hip, elbow, skin but not details on the diagnoses.
 Private data are only visible to authorized users for your organization.

-The annual subscription fee is based on the number of dogs owned by your organization born in the most recent calendar year.
-The current annual fee for small organizations with 1-25 dogs is $375.
-Large organizations with 451-500 dogs pay $7,500/year.
-A free 2-month trial period is offerred to all new subscribers, which when expired establishes your billing start date.
+The annual subscription fee for an organization is based on the number of puppies born alive during the 12 months prior to your billing anniversary date.
+The current annual fee for small organizations with 1-25 puppies born alive is $375.
+Large organizations with 451-500 puppies born alive pay $7,500/year.
+A free 2-month trial period is applied to all new subscribers, which when expired establishes your billing start date.
 Fees have not yet been set for other organization types, so if your organization is something other than a guide or service dog organization, please submit a price inquiry using our Contact Form on the home page.